To report an outage, call

 What is a Maintained Area?

 Blue Ridge Energy will cut down dead trees that endanger our lines even if they are outside of our cleared right-of-way.
-We do not, however, cut these trees into smaller lengths or chip debris.
+We do not, however, remove or cut these trees into smaller lengths or chip debris.

 Why Use Herbicide?